-For more severe disease, treatment with the oral Retinoids Acitretin or Isotretinoin may be tried.
+For more severe disease, treatment with the oral Retinoids acitretin or isotretinoin may be tried.
 These are usually given long term to keep the skin under control.
 They must not be used during pregnancy.
-Ciclosporin is sometimes used 'off-licence' to help control Darier disease (a license for a drug says how it should be used; 'off-license' means that it is used in a way that is not described in this license).
+Ciclosporin is sometimes used 'off-licence' to help control Darier disease (a license for a drug says how it should be used; 'offlicense' means that it is used in a way that is not described in this license).
+Doxycycline, an antibiotic sometimes used for skin infections and acne has demonstrated positive effects in Darier disease but this is also an 'off-licence' use.